 It is caused by eating food and taking water that is contaminated by the cholera bacteria.

-Cholera causing bacteria is found in food or water that is contaminated by feces from an infected person.
+Cholera-causing bacteria is found in food or water contaminated by feces from an infected person.

 Typhoid is an acute fever caused by bacteria through close contact with food and water.